 To treat these symptoms, your doctor will:

-Prescribe medicines and vitamin supplementsMake changes in your diet
+Prescribe medications and vitamin supplementsRecommend medications to reduce stomach acidMake changes in your diet

 Be sure to follow your doctor's